columbiagsapp/souvenirs-from-the-future/README.md

 # Souvenirs from the Future

-Installation for Alumni Leaders Weekend, presented by Arts Access and GSAPP.
+Interactive installation for Alumni Leaders Weekend, presented by Arts Access and GSAPP.